ChrisSun0731/GSAT-Mandarin-And-English-Article-Grader-Prompt/README.md

-# GSAT Article Grader Prompts
+# Prompt for Grading GSAT Chinese and English Essays

 AI-powered evaluation prompts that simulate **official Taiwan GSAT Writing graders** — one for English Writing, one for Mandarin Writing.
 Each prompt evaluates a student's essay according to the official scoring standards and returns detailed feedback, error corrections, and a full-marks revised version.